7 awkward questions you should ask on a first date — and 3 you really shouldn’t

 - Shutterstock

 On a first date, this seems pretty obvious., but a surprising number of people are too timid to ask.

-According to dating site eHarmony, it’s important you determine whether your date is looking for someone to settle down with or a quick fling before you invest emotionally.
-At the same time, you should think about what you’re looking for, otherwise you’re just wasting each other’s time.
+According to the dating site eHarmony, it’s important that you determine whether your date is looking for someone to settle down with or a quick fling before you invest emotionally.
+At the same time, you should think about what you’re looking for too; otherwise you’re just wasting each other’s time.

 2. DO ask: ‘Am I what you expected from my profile?’